Professors: Manju Hingorani, Scott Holmes (Chair), Ishita Mukerji, Donald B. Oliver

 Assistant Professors: Amy MacQueen, Rich Olson

-Associated Faculty in Chemistry: David L. Beveridge, Philip H. Bolton, Rex Pratt, Irina M. Russu, Erika Taylor
+Associated Faculty in Biophysics: David L. Beveridge, Philip H. Bolton, Rex Pratt, Irina M. Russu, Erika Taylor, Michael Weir

 The MB&B department supports a graduate program with emphasis in molecular genetics, molecular biology, biochemistry and molecular biophysics.
 The MB&B graduate program is designed to lead to the degree of doctor of philosophy.
 A master of arts degree is awarded only under special circumstances.
 There are currently 20 graduate students in the department, and the graduate program is an integral part of the departmental offerings.
 Graduate students serve as teaching assistants in undergraduate courses, generally during their first two years.
 The emphasis of the program is on an intensive research experience culminating in a dessertation.
 The program of study also includes a series of courses covering the major areas of molecular biology, biochemistry, and biophysics; journal clubs in which current research is discussed in an informal setting; practica designed to introduce first-year students to the research interests of the faculty; and several seminar series in which either graduate students or distinguished outside speakers participate.
 The low student-faculty ratio (2.5:1) allows programs to be individually designed and ensures close contact between the student and the faculty.

 A certificate in molecular biophysics supported by a training grant from the National Institutes of Health is available for students with interest in both the physical and life sciences.
 This program is designed to prepare students for research and careers that combine interests in the physical and life sciences.
 Interested students are encouraged to consult David Beveridge or Irina Russu in the Chemistry Department or Manju Hingorani or Ishita Mukerji in the MB&B Department.